A Guide to the Eviction Process in Massachusetts

 Writ of Restitution

-Once a judge rules in favor of the landlord, a writ of execution is issued.
-The writ of execution is the tenant’s final notice to leave the rental unit and allows them the opportunity to remove their belongings before being forcibly removed from the property.
+Once the landlord wins the court judgment, a writ of execution is issued.
+The writ of execution is the tenant’s final notice, a court order to leave the rental unit and allows them the opportunity to remove their belongings before being forcibly removed from the property by the eviction process.

-In Massachusetts, the writ is typically issued 10 days after the date of the entry of judgment.
-However, it cannot be delivered to tenants on weekends, holidays, after 5 p.m. on a weekday, or before 9 a.m. on a weekday.
+In Massachusetts, the writ is typically issued 10 days after the date of the entry of judgment in housing court.
+However, this court order cannot be delivered to tenants on weekends, holidays, after 5 p.m. on a weekday, or before 9 a.m. on a weekday.

 The Eviction

 In Massachusetts, only sheriffs and constables are allowed to remove a tenant from your rental.
-Tenants are given 48 hours to vacate the rental property before they are forcibly removed.
+Tenants are given 48 hours by court order to vacate the rental property before tenants and tenant property are forcibly removed.

 Bottom Line

-Dealing with problematic tenants is one of the most challenging aspects of being a landlord.
+Dealing with problematic tenants and navigating the court process is one of the most challenging aspects of being a landlord.
 To keep yourself and your property safe, it’s best to stay informed of the legal eviction process, as well as landlord-tenant, lease termination policies, and security deposit laws in your state.
 Now you have a better understanding of the eviction process in Massachusetts, you’ll know how to act in case you might need to deal with a bad renter.

 Disclaimer: This blog isn’t intended to be a substitute for professional legal advice.
 Laws change and this information may become obsolete at the time you read it.
 For further help, please get in touch with a qualified attorney or an experienced property management company.